-Seasonal Allergies vs Year-Round Allergies: Types, Symptoms, Causes, and How To Get Relief
+Seasonal Allergies: Types, Symptoms, Causes, and How To Get Relief

 Seasonal allergies can cause symptoms at specific times of the year if you have an allergy to certain pollen spores in the air.
-Commonly referred to as “hay fever”, they differ from so-called perennial allergies – where symptoms can occur all year-round1.
+Also referred to as seasonal allergic rhinitis or “hay fever”, seasonal allergies differ from perennial allergies, which can occur all year-round1.

-Plants release their pollen at different times, so depending on which type triggers your reaction you may only experience symptoms for one or two months annually.
+Plants release their pollen at different times, so depending on which type of pollen triggers your reaction you may only experience seasonal allergy symptoms for one or two months annually.

-Learn about seasonal allergies, when you’re most likely to be affected, and how to manage your allergy symptoms – so you can enjoy your day to day, indoors and out.
+Read on to learn more about seasonal allergies, when you’re most likely to be affected, and how to manage your allergy symptoms – so you can enjoy your day to day, indoors and out, all year long.

 When is Allergy Season?

-If you’re allergic to just one irritant, you may only experience allergy season for the same few weeks or months every year.
-However, should your symptoms be triggered by a few different allergens, then you might find yourself affected for two or more seasons.
+If you’re allergic to just one allergen, you may only experience allergy season for the same few weeks or months every year.
+However, if your symptoms are triggered by a few different allergens, then you might find yourself affected for two or more seasons.

 In short, all four seasons can be “allergy season”, depending on your triggers.